- The Embassy in Ottawa

 Emigration to Canada

 Emigration from the Netherlands to Canada in the 20th century was a key factor in our bilateral relations.
 More than 150,000 Dutch people emigrated to Canada between 1947 and 1970 and migration still contributes to the close ties between Canada and the Netherlands.
-There are currently more than a million people of Dutch origin living
+There are currently more than a million people of Dutch origin living in Canada.
+The consular teams at our missions are always ready to provide ample services for the Dutch who made Canada their home.

 It is important to link past achievement and future potential.
 We are continually looking for new forms of economic cooperation, while promoting trade between Dutch and Canadian businesses.
 We represent the interests of the Dutch business community and, where necessary, of individual companies.
 Find out more about our economic network in Canada.